|What an animal! We feel fortunate to have been able to get today’s photos of lions.|

 |This baboon seemed happy with a piece of fruit she’d foraged.|

 When we spent three months in Marloth Park four and a half years ago, visiting Kruger National Park on many occasions, we never saw a lion.
-During our almost six months here now, and after almost weekly trips to Kruger, we’d yet to see a single lion on our self-drive safaris.
+DWe’dyet to see a single lion on our self-drive safaris. during our almost six months here and after almost weekly trips to Kruger

 |There was a total of six lions but we weren’t able to capture all of them together in one photo.|

 On several occasions, we’ve seen lions from the fence in Marloth Park at the “Two Trees” overlook across the Crocodile River.
-However, getting good photos from almost a kilometer away has been tricky, to say the least.
+However, getting good photos from almost a kilometer away has been tricky.

 |Lion lounging on the rocks.|